ballerina-platform/openapi-connectors/openapi/googleapis.books/Module.md

 ## Quickstart

-To use the Google Books API connector in your Ballerina application, update the .bal file as follows:
+To use the Google Books connector in your Ballerina application, update the .bal file as follows:

 ### Step 1: Import connector
 Import the ballerinax/googleapis.books module into the Ballerina project.